Finiteness of nonzero degree maps between three-manifolds: Distortion of --manifolds

-\section{Distortion of $3$-manifolds}
+\section{Distortion of $3$--manifolds}

-In this section, we introduce a geometric notion called the primary average distortion which measures the obstruction for an orientable closed irreducible $3$-manifold to being geometric.
-For convenience, we prefer to define this for gluings, and it naturally implies the definition for $3$-manifolds by the geometric decomposition.
+In this section, we introduce a geometrically defined quantity called primary average distortion.
+For any gluing of a prescribed collection of geometric pieces with a prescribed adjacency pattern, the quantity measures intuitively the extent to which the resulting $3$--manifold is not geometric.
+The primary average distortion for an orientable closed irreducible $3$--manifold is therefore defined by reversing the process of geometric decomposition.